tonysm/importmap-laravel/README.md

 This will also scan your `config/importmap.php` file, find your current versions, then use the NPM registry API to look for vulnerabilities on your packages.
 It also handles locally serverd vendor libs that you added using the `--download` flag from the `importmap:pin` command.

+### Turning Off The Shim

+Under certain circumstances, like running browser tests using chromedriver under CI (which may be resource constrained and trigger errors in certain cases), you may want to explicitly turn off including the shim.
+You can do this by setting the `importmap.use_shim` config to `false`.
+You may also set it to something like `'use_shim' => ! env('CI')`.

 ## Known Problems

 ### Browser Console Errors

-While import maps are native in Chrome and Edge, they need a shim in other browsers that'll produce a JavaScript console error like `TypeError: Module specifier, 'app' does not start with "/", "./", or "../".`.
+While import maps are native in Chrome, Edge, and Firefox, they need a shim in other browsers that'll produce a JavaScript console error like `TypeError: Module specifier, 'app' does not start with "/", "./", or "../".`.
 This error is normal and does not have any user-facing consequences.

 In Firefox, when opening the browser console, the asm.js module lexer build will run in unoptimized mode due to the debugger attaching.
 This gives a warning message `"asm.js type error: Disabled because no suitable wasm compiler is available"` which is as expected.
 When the console is closed again, the asm.js optimizations are fully applied, and this can even be verified with the console open by disabling the debugger in about:config and reloading the page.